Skip to content

 4. Compare against a remote Git repository

-If your .proto files aren't in the BSR yet, generally you'd compare against your remote Git repository instead, since that represents the latest version of your code.
+If your .proto files aren't in the BSR yet, usually you'd compare against your remote Git repository instead, since that represents the latest version of your code.
 That's a straightforward change to the --against target, so we'll also explore what happens when you change the configuration to a different rule set—from FILE to PACKAGE.
 PACKAGE allows elements to move within a package, unlike FILE, which is stricter.

 First, move the PetType enum to a new pet_type.proto file.